-Bariatric surgical methodology induces weight reduction by limiting the amount of nourishment that the stomach can hold, malabsorption of supplements, or by a mix of both gastric restriction and malabsorption.
-Bariatric methods additionally cause hormonal changes.
+Bariatric surgery induces weight reduction by limiting the amount of nourishment the stomach can hold, malabsorption of supplements, or by a mix of both (restriction and malabsorption).
+Surgical intervention additionally causes hormonal changes.
 Today, most weight reduction surgeries are performed utilizing insignificantly obtrusive and minimally invasive techniques (laparoscopic surgery).

 Roux-en-Y Gastric Bypass